kwaldenphd/propublica-compas-lab/README.md

 vtable(list(filter(is_white, vrecid)), list(filter(is_white, vsurv)))
 ```

-60. The *ProPublica* team found that Black defendants were twice as likely to be false positives for a Higher violent score than white defendants.
+The *ProPublica* team found that Black defendants were twice as likely to be false positives for a Higher violent score than white defendants.

 ```Python
 38.14 / 18.46
 ```

-61. They also found white defendants were 63% more likely to get a lower score and commit another crime than Black defendants.
+They also found white defendants were 63% more likely to get a lower score and commit another crime than Black defendants.

 ```Python
 62.62 / 38.37
 ```

-# More Exploratory Data Analysis
+### Other Factors

 ```Python
 %%R